-Admission Requirements: In addition to the College admission requirements outlined under Admission Procedures on page 24, program applicants, prior to the Mentorship Experience may be required to complete a criminal background check.
-The Cosmetology Iowa Board of Arts and Science will no longer review criminal history prior to application to licensure.
+Program Requirements: Prior to the Mentorship Experience students are required to complete a criminal background check.
+The Cosmetology lowa Board of Arts and Science will no longer review criminal history prior to application to licensure.
 You will need to show proof of high school graduation or equivalent prior to taking the State Licensure Exam.